naghamo/COOK-E-Multi-Agent/README.md

 2. Download required datasets (see `/data/` folder).
 3. Run the app:
    `python app.py`
-4. Go to [http://localhost:5000](http://localhost:5000), login with the default user, and start cooking!
+4. Go to [http://localhost:5000](http://localhost:5000), log in with the default user, and start cooking!

 ---

 ## 📝 Notes

 * All LLM-powered agents are tracked for token usage in `tokens_count.py`.
-* Agents are modular—easy to expand, improve, or swap for better models/APIs.
+* Agents are modular, easy to expand, improve, or swap for better models/APIs.
 * All reasoning, substitutions, and choices are explainable at each step.
 * All LLM-powered agents use GPT-4o